Inventory Turns as Decisive Competitive Edge

 Democratizing TOC Thinking Processes via Generative AI and AI Agents

-Presentation Summary This session presents research focused on making the TOC Thinking Processes (TP) accessible to everyone through generative AI.
+This session presents research focused on making the TOC Thinking Processes (TP) accessible to everyone through generative AI.
 Building on last year’s prototype—which used Retrieval-Augmented Generation (RAG) and prompt chaining to help non-experts quickly create UDEs and CRTs—three major enhancements were introduced this year: a dialogue-based interface for sequential question-answer interaction, an AI agent that incorporates industry-specific knowledge, and a system reconstruction as a GPT app for broader deployment.
 These upgrades further reduce the entry barrier to TP and support faster, more inclusive problem-solving.

 Attendees will: